Kashish (serial): Synopsis

 Sudesh Berry played the character of director Rahul Anand, who casts actress Mohana Kumar (Malvika Tiwari) in his show.
 How their indifference changes to love was shown in the serial.
 Kalpana Iyer played the role of Mrs Anand (Rahul's mother).

 Plot

-Mona lives with her stage actress friend Priya who encourages her to seriously pursue acting & makes her go for the audition of a new TV show.
-On her way Mohana helps a random unwell woman who introduces herself as Mrs Anand & drops Mrs Anand at her lavish bungalow & then rushes for the audition where despite being late she gets selected for the role by Rahul Anand who was watching her audition from behind the scenes.
-However Mona did not meet Rahul by then.
+Mona lives with her stage actress friend Priya, who encourages her to seriously pursue acting and makes her go for the audition of a new TV show.
+On her way, Mohana helps a random unwell woman who introduces herself as Mrs. Anand, drops Mrs. Anand at her lavish bungalow, and then rushes for the audition where despite being late, she gets selected for the role by Rahul Anand who was watching her audition from behind the scenes.
+However, Mona did not meet Rahul by then.

-Mrs Anand invites Mona & Priya over tea as she grows fond of her helpful, humble and self respecting nature where she also gets to know Mona is doing her son's TV show but doesn't tell Mohana about it.
-She later invites the girls for her 50th Birthday Party.
+Mrs Anand invites Mona & Priya over tea as she grows fond of her helpful, humble, and self-respecting nature where she also gets to know Mona is doing her son's TV show but doesn't tell Mohana about it.
+She later invites the girls to her 50th Birthday Party.